Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

 **Example**

 If you want to use QEMU on Nuclei-SDK.The example here uses the CPU of the nx900fd, but other CPU types can also be used for testing.
-The example is xxdsp.
+The example is xxldsp.

 First, you need to configure the toolchain, nuclei-sdk, and qemu environments according to the documentation, https://doc.nucleisys.com/nuclei_sdk/quickstart.html